-Coronary heart disease (CHD) or coronary artery disease occurs when cholesterol, a fatlike substance carried in the blood, builds up to form plaque (fatty substances and calcium) in the lining of the coronary arteries.
-This leads to atherosclerosis.
-Blood and oxygen may no longer flow easily to the heart muscle because of the resulting narrowing of the arteries, which may cause angina (pain, discomfort, or pressure in the chest).
-If blood flow is completely blocked by plaque or by a blood clot that forms inside the narrowed coronary artery, a heart attack may occur.
-CHD is the most common type of heart disease, which affects nearly 13 million Americans and is the number one killer of both men and women in the United States.
+Coronary heart disease occurs when cholesterol, a fatlike substance carried in the blood, forms a build-up of fatty substances and calcium called plaque.
+The resulting narrowing of the arteries may lead to the loss of blood and oxygen flow to the heart muscle and angina (pain, discomfort or pressure in the chest).
+If blood flow is completely blocked by plaque or by a blood clot, a heart attack may occur.

 All of these symptoms are common to many medical conditions and may not indicate coronary heart disease.
-If you experience any of these symptoms or have concerns, consult your doctor.
+If you experience any of these symptoms or have concerns, please consult with your doctor.

 Our coronary heart disease specialists provide expert evaluation and diagnosis with the aid of the latest in advanced imaging technologies.
-In order to diagnose and determine treatment for CHD, a complete medical history, a thorough physical exam, and one or more of the special diagnostic tests below may be provided.
+In order to diagnose and determine treatment for coronary heart disease, a complete medical history, a thorough physical exam, and one or more of the special diagnostic tests below may be provided.

-Treatment for CHD, ranging from lifestyle changes to surgery, may include:
+Treatment for coronary heart disease, ranging from lifestyle changes to surgery, may include medications and other treatments.

 If you are having surgery or a procedure, you will likely be scheduled for a visit to the Watkins Clinic for pre-operative information and tests.

-The day of surgery, you care will be provided by surgeons, anesthesiologists and nurses who specialize in surgery for patients with coronary heart disease.
-After surgery, you will go to the post-surgical care unit where you will receive comprehensive care by an experienced surgical and nursing staff.
+The day of surgery, your care will be provided by surgeons, anesthesiologists and nurses who specialize in surgery for patients with coronary heart disease.
+After surgery, you will go to the post-surgical care unit where you will receive comprehensive care from an experienced surgical and nursing staff.